-When fitting your dog for a life jacket, it’s a good idea to take their measurements before buying one or taking them down to the local pet store to try on, especially if they have an atypical build.
+When fitting your dog for a life jacket, it’s a good idea to take their measurements before buying one or take them down to the local pet store to try one on, especially if they have an atypical build.

-Obedience training is key when it comes to swimming safely with your dog.
-It’s important for your dog to respond as well to your verbal cues and commands when he’s in the water just as it is when he’s on land.
-Being able to listen well to you and obeying when he’s called is a safe way for your pet to avoid any potential danger or threat while in the water.
+Basic manners and recall are essential when it comes to swimming safely with your dog.
+Your dog needs to respond well to your cues when in the water, just like when on land.
+Having a good recall and responding to your cues is a safe way for your pet to avoid any potential danger or threat while in the water.

 4. Check to see if the water is safe